hiibolt/niu-metis-documentation/src/chapter_1.md

 To learn more about Metis, you can see the [METIS layout and specification](https://crcd.niu.edu/crcd/images/metislayoutandspecification.pdf).

-It aims to allow anyone from any discipline, regardless of Linux experience, to get started.
-As such, no knowledge of any language is required to follow any example, as the focus of the examples are instead to help you understand Metis.

-On top of this, should a step confuse you, the final product of every project example in this book can also be found in this book's [repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects).

 ## Primary Purpose
 The goal of this book is to allow faculty at NIU to hit the ground running with their research.

 We want you to focus on completing your work - not getting the hardware to work.

 This book will teach you the skills to help focus on writing your application from the ground up.

+Additionally, should a step confuse you, the final product of every project example in this book can also be found in this book's [repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects).

 ### Explored Use Cases
 There are six use cases covered here, with increasing levels of control over Metis: